-- (1) If no SWMP is required, the erosion control permittee shall update the Erosion Control Plan to show currently implemented control measures for erosion and sediment control and installation dates. - (2) If a SWMP is required: - (a) An initial site inspection by the Director is required prior to commencing construction. - (b)The erosion control permittee shall amend the SWMP whenever there is a change in design, construction, operation, or maintenance that affects the potential for discharge of pollutants to the stormwater utility system or receiving waters, or if the SWMP proves to be ineffective in controlling pollutants in stormwater discharges associated with construction activities. - (c)The erosion control permittee shall inspect all control measures for erosion and sediment control per the frequency outlined in the General Permit for Stormwater Discharges Associated with Construction Activity issued by the CDPHE for the site.
+(1) If no SWMP is required, the erosion control permittee shall update the Erosion Control

+Plan to show currently implemented control measures for erosion and sediment control and installation dates.

+(2) If a SWMP is required:

+- (a) An initial site inspection by the Director is required prior to commencing construction. - (b) The erosion control permittee shall amend the SWMP whenever there is a change in design, construction, operation, or maintenance that affects the potential for discharge of pollutants to the stormwater utility system or receiving waters, or if the SWMP proves to be ineffective in controlling pollutants in stormwater discharges associated with construction activities. - (c) The erosion control permittee shall inspect all control measures for erosion and sediment control per the frequency outlined in the General Permit for Stormwater Discharges Associated with Construction Activity issued by the CDPHE for the site.
 Inspections of control measures for erosion and sediment control shall be conducted by an individual who has successfully completed formal training in erosion and sediment control by an organization acceptable to the Director.
-The erosion control permittee shall provide a certification of successful completion of such training to the Director upon request. - (d) The erosion control permittee shall maintain records of inspection on site with the control permittee shall make the inspection records immediately available to the
+The erosion control permittee shall provide a certification of successful completion of such training to the Director upon request. - (d) The erosion control permittee shall maintain records of inspection on site with the SWMP.
+Inspection records shall be available at the site at all times.
+The erosion control permittee shall make the inspection records immediately available to the Director upon request.